mixmav/anz-fe-assignment/README.md

 # ANZ Frontend Engineer Assignment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then ejected using `npm run eject`.
 It is also hosted on [Vercel](https://anz-fe-assignment.vercel.app/).

 ## Design Decisions